The Blue Screen of Death: Causes and How to Fix It

 Bottom line

 Despite the doomsday name, the blue screen of death is fixable.
 It just takes some troubleshooting and patience to resolve the issue.
-By following Microsoft's advice on resolving a blue screen error, you can go back to using your device as normal.
+Following Microsoft's advice on resolving a blue screen error, you can return to using your device as normal.

-Once you've been through the BSOD experience, you definitely don't want to do it a second time.
-One easy, proactive measure you can take to avoid future issues with your device is by using antivirus software.
+Once you've experienced the BSOD, you definitely don't want to do it again.
+One easy, proactive measure you can take to avoid future issues with your device is to use antivirus software.
 It can help detect viruses and malware and even remove them from your device.
-We conducted several tests to find the best antivirus software for users like you, including TotalAVBitdefenderMcAfee and more.
+We conducted several tests to find the best antivirus software for users like you, including TotalAVBitdefenderMcAfee, and more.

 Comprehensive Protection With Database Updates Every 3 Hours